nathan-gilbert/koref/README.md

 ## Short term TODO

+* Fix tests to pass on new install, currently looking for files on my machines
 * Process raw text files and create tokens preprocessor.
 * Use the reuters directory for SGML processing
 * Process MUC documents and create tokens, raw text.